Dr. Michael Shapiro, D.D.S., M.A.

 CLE Oral and Maxillofacial Surgery Westlake in Westlake, Ohio

 Dr. Michael Shapiro grew up in Long Island New York.
-He received both his DDS and MA degrees from Columbia University in 2014.
+Prior to his dental training he was the lead guitar player for an alternative rock band for ten years.
+After college he went on to receive both his DDS and MA degrees from Columbia University in 2014.
 While in dental school, he was one of only three students in the country to complete a concurrent masters degree in Science and Dental Education at Columbia University’s Teachers College, and was later awarded the prestigious ADEA/Crest Oral-B Scholarship for Pre-doctoral Students.

 Following dental school, Dr. Shapiro enrolled in the Oral and Maxillofacial Surgery program at Boston University.
 While in residency, he authored nearly 10 articles (see below) in peer-reviewed scientific journals including the Journal of Oral and Maxillofacial Surgery, the International Journal of Oral and Maxillofacial Surgery, and Oral Surgery, Oral Medicine, Oral Pathology, Oral Radiology.
 He also has authored a book chapter on the management of oral cancer.

 Dental implant surgery is one of Dr. Shapiro’s great interests.
 He was awarded a grant from the Massachusetts Dental Society to assist in the creation of a program to provide free dental implants to the underserved surrounding community.
 He served as chief resident in his final year of training.
 He is certified in BLS, ACLS, ATLS, PALS and CPR.